Last Updated: June 28, 2023, by: Greca Fotopoulos

 Porcelain tiles that look like oak are now also available in numerous colors, from natural warm browns to bleached whites to gray-stained; so you can be as classic or as contemporary as you like, whilst still referencing the enduring beauty of oak flooring.

 This classic oak wood ceramic tile is a great choice for bathrooms, where humid conditions might not be ideal for real hardwood flooring.

 Whenever I see the word parquet, I thing of the grand palaces of 17th century France, when the luxurious grandeur of such intricate flooring was the reserve of the wealthy who had the servants on hand to install it and keep it looking so beautiful!

 Thankfully, modern parquet flooring isn’t quite so expensive to install, and if you go for wood look parquet porcelain floor tiles, the upkeep is next to minimal!
 Simply sweep, mop and your tiled parquet floor is fit for royalty!

-Contemporary wood tile manufacturers have channeled all that grandeur and style in gorgeously detailed porcelain floor tiles that really do look like real parquet, with classic patterns such as chevron, herringbone, basket and chateau – or modern updates that play on those authentic styles.
+Contemporary wood tile manufacturers have channeled all that grandeur and style in gorgeously detailed porcelain floor tiles that really do look like real parquet flooring patterns, with classic patterns such as chevron, herringbone, basket and chateau – or modern updates that play on those authentic styles.

 The added bonus is that parquet look porcelain tiles come in a variety of colorways to suit your tastes, and allow you re-imagine old world charm with a contemporary vibe.